btrask/stronglink/client/README.md

 Implementation status: not implemented

 **GET /sln/metafiles**
-Returns a list of all meta-files.
+Returns a URI list of all meta-files.

 Return syntax: `[meta-file URI] -> [target file URI]` each line